MysteryPancake/Houdini-Fun/README.md

 <h2><img src="./images/hdas/repair_cycles.svg" height="32"> HDA: Repair Cycles</h2>

-KineFX often whinges when skeletons are cyclic ("Cycle Detected" errors).
+KineFX often whinges when skeletons are cyclic (Hierarchy traversal failed: computeHierarchyResult.FoundCycle).

 There's a [good section on CGWiki](https://www.tokeru.com/cgwiki/HoudiniKinefx.html#rig_from_labs_straight_skeleton) to fix this, but it only works if there truly aren't cycles.

 If the skeleton actually has cycles, you need to detect and cut them.
 I made a HDA for this, but otherwise you can use the VEX below.